Risks of AI Scientists: Prioritizing Safeguarding Over Autonomy: Proposition

 \subsubsection{User Regulation}

-Regulating the users of autonomous agents for scientific research is crucial as well.
-Firstly, potential users should obtain a license to access the scientific agents.
-To acquire the license, the users should be required to undergo relevant training and pass a knowledge evaluation on the responsible usage of scientific agents.
-Each user session of the scientific agent should be recorded and linked to the license ID of the user.
-The logs should be regularly reviewed and audited, and irresponsible usage should lead to possible revocation of the license.
+\jan{Regulating the use of autonomous agents in research is crucial.
+First, potential users should obtain a license to access AI scientists, analogous to how drivers must be licensed before operating vehicles.} To acquire this license, users should be required to undergo relevant training and pass a knowledge evaluation on the responsible use of \nc{AI scientists}. \nov{Usage monitoring should balance safety oversight with laboratory privacy, focusing on critical safety incidents and anonymized usage patterns while respecting institutional autonomy and intellectual property rights.}

-Similar to clinical studies, which require approval from an Institutional Review Board (IRB) before proceeding, autonomous scientific research might also necessitate approval from an overseeing committee.
-For example, before using a scientific agent, the researchers should submit a proposal to IRB that lists the objectives and potential risks.
-The committee would review the proposals, assessing the objectives and associated risks, thereby ensuring that research conducted using these agents aligns with ethical standards and contributes positively to the scientific community.